top of page

 What were your biggest challenges during the early days of the BactoSense creation?

-The entire project was a huge challenge because, when we decided to create an automated flow cytometer, we were basically starting from scratch!
+The entire project was a massive challenge because we were starting from scratch when we decided to create an automated flow cytometer!

 Why is BactoSense a state-of-the-art technology, and what sets it apart from a traditional laboratory flow cytometer?

-BactoSense is an industrial bacteria sensor that employs flow cytometry as its primary measurement technology.
+BactoSense is an industrial bacteria sensor with flow cytometry as its primary measurement technology.
 It is far more stable and reliable than any traditional flow cytometer and always stays calibrated.
-Besides that, it doesn’t need human intervention as it includes an automated mixing and DNA staining (incubator) unit.
+Besides, it doesn’t need human intervention as it includes an automated mixing and DNA staining (incubator) unit.

-What is the most interesting part of your current job?
+What is the most exciting part of your current job?

-What I like most about my job at bNovate is the multi disciplinarity: the team in Ecublens is a mix of brilliant engineers and biologists.
-The chance, in my new role, is to be able to closely monitor the different ongoing R&D projects.
+What I like most about my job at bNovate is the multi-disciplinarity: the team in Ecublens is a mix of brilliant engineers and biologists.
+In my new role, the chance is to be able to monitor the different ongoing R&D projects closely.

 Why is bNovate a pleasant company to work for?

-On one side there are exciting projects (we have several ones in the pipeline) and on the other side great people.
-Simon did an amazing job putting together such a talented and motivated team.
+On the one hand, there are exciting projects (we have several in the pipeline); on the other, there are great people.
+Simon did a fantastic job putting together such a talented and motivated team.

 Where do you see BactoSense in five, even ten years from now?

 BactoSense is becoming a reference in the drinking water industry.
-I’m sure that we will convince more and more users to stop growing bacteria on Agar plates and trust the flow cytometer technology instead.
-I also believe in the huge potential of the Aqu@Sense MB in the pharmaceutical industry.
+I’m sure we will convince more users to stop growing bacteria on Agar plates and trust the flow cytometer technology instead.
+I also believe in the vast potential of the Aqu@Sense MB in the pharmaceutical industry.
 We now have the best instrument for this market - all our efforts will pay off.

-Looking ahead, I see BactoSense and BactoSense Multi becoming even simpler to use, with algorithmic aid for data interpretation or anomaly detection.
-Last but not least, bNovate is taking on the big challenge of detecting specific pathogens.
-In my opinion, this is where the full potential of the company will be realised.
+Looking ahead, I see BactoSense and BactoSense Multi becoming even more straightforward, with algorithmic aid for data interpretation or anomaly detection.
+Lastly, bNovate is taking on the big challenge of detecting specific pathogens.
+In my opinion, this is where the company's full potential will be realised.

 More about Fabrice:

 Fabrice's primary expertise is in the development of precision optical instruments.
 With a Master’s degree in Physics at EPFL and a PhD in Optics and Microtechnology at the same prestigious institution, Fabrice brought his passion for optical engineering to bNovate.
-He has played an essential role in the creation of the BactoSense technology since its inception in 2011.
-Fabrice has been in charge of bNovate's engineering team since November 2021, with the goal of turning technologies into products.
+He has played an essential role in creating the BactoSense technology since its inception in 2011.
+Fabrice has been in charge of bNovate's engineering team since November 2021, intending to turn technologies into products.

-Subscribe to bNovate’s newsletter to be the first to find out more about our latest developments!
+Subscribe to bNovate’s newsletter to be the first to learn more about our latest developments!

 bottom of page